President and CEO

 She is both innovative and entrepreneurial, with a reputation for building meaningful relationships, exceeding expectations but most importantly, identifying and developing great Marketing talent.
 Cheryl and her team have the privilege of working directly with ESUCP’s frontline programs in accelerating a playbook of marketing plans that promote the agency’s purpose of helping individuals living with intellectual and/or developmental disabilities and mental health challenges live their best life.

+Cheryl was recently appointed by the Mecklenburg Board of County Commissioners to the Charlotte Mecklenburg Community Relations Committee, a group of engaged resident advisors who provide insight and perspectives on Charlotte’s current human relations issues.
 Cheryl received her MBA from Northwestern University’s Kellogg School of Management and her Bachelor of Science degree in Business Administration and Marketing from Illinois State University.
-She enjoys reading, writing and traveling with her husband.
+She enjoys reading, writing, rowing and traveling with her husband.